Which are the best areas to stay in Barcelona? — Infographic

 - Villa Viniteca: A wine temple of sorts, you'll find not just big name brand Spanish and Catalan wines to appreciate, but also other drinks.
 (Carrer dels Agullers, 7)

 - Bubó : This patisserie is a jewel, featuring sweet creations from the renowned Carles Mampel.
 (Carrer de les Caputxes, 10)

 - Ivo & CO Butik: For retro and antique items, this is your store.
 Vases, slates, soaps, and tin boxes to give any home a vintage touch.
 (Plaça Commercial, 3)

 Video presentation of the Born neighbourhood

 The Eixample district is made up of two neighbourhoods - Eixample Dret and Eixample Esquerre.
-Both of these neighbourhoods scored 8% in the survey.
+Both of these neighbourhoods scored 8% in the survey of the best areas where to stay in Barcelona.
 This district is known for its large number of important attractions, like the houses designed by Antoni Gaudí along Passieg de Gràcia.
 In 1860 this district was designed by Ildefons Cerdà as an expansion of the city.
 You will find a lot of modernist style buildings here, neatly laid out in blocks.
-If you are looking to stay here, the district is divided into two main neighbourhoods where you can find an apartment in Eixample Dret or Eixample Esquerra
+If you are looking to stay in this area, the district is divided into two main neighbourhoods where you can fin an apartment in Eixample Dret or Eixample Esquerra

 Comments about Eixample from people who live in Barcelona